-Untold Stories is run by Sanchita Balachandran, project director, in collaboration with the 2018 project assistants Julianna Ly and LaStarsha McGarity.
+Untold Stories is run by Sanchita Balachandran, project director, in collaboration with the 2018-2019 project assistants Tamia Anaya and Nicole Passerotti.

 Sanchita Balachandran has twenty years of experience as an objects conservator specializing in archaeological materials.
 She is Associate Director of the Johns Hopkins Archaeological Museum and Senior Lecturer in the Department of Near Eastern Studies at Johns Hopkins University.
 She is a Fellow of the American Institute for Conservation of Historic and Artistic Works, and previously served on the AIC Board.
 Her scholarly research is committed to uncovering the traces of the artists and people of the past, and recognizing the shared humanity and diversity of cultural practices still accessible on objects of cultural heritage.